European badger: Diseases and parasites

 Bovine tuberculosis (bovine TB) caused by Mycobacterium bovis is a major mortality factor in badgers, though infected badgers can live and successfully breed for years before succumbing.
 The disease was first observed in badgers in 1951 in Switzerland where they were believed to have contracted it from chamois (Rupicapra rupicapra) or roe deer (Capreolus capreolus).
 It was detected in the United Kingdom in 1971 where it was linked to an outbreak of bovine TB in cows.
 The evidence appears to indicate that the badger is the primary reservoir of infection for cattle in the southwest of England, Wales and Ireland.
 Since then there has been considerable controversy as to whether culling badgers will effectively reduce or eliminate bovine TB in cattle.

 Badgers are vulnerable to the mustelid herpesvirus-1, as well as rabies and canine distemper, though the latter two are absent in Great Britain.
 Other diseases found in European badgers include arteriosclerosis, pneumonia, pleurisy, nephritis, enteritis, polyarthritis and lymphosarcoma.

 Internal parasites of badgers include trematodes, nematodes and several species of tapeworm.
 Ectoparasites carried by them include the fleas Paraceras melis (the badger flea), Chaetopsylla trichosa and Pulex irritans (the human flea), the lice Trichodectes melis and the ticks Ixodes ricinus, I. canisuga, I. hexagonus, I. reduvius and I. melicula.
 They also suffer from mange.
 They spend much time grooming, individuals concentrating on their own ventral areas, alternating one side with the other, while social grooming occurs with one individual grooming another on its dorsal surface.
 Fleas tried to avoid the scratching, retreating rapidly downwards and backwards through the fur.
 This was in contrast to fleas away from their host, which ran upwards and jumped when disturbed.
 The grooming seems to disadvantage fleas rather than merely having a social function.

 Conservation

 The International Union for Conservation of Nature rates the European badger as being of least concern.
 This is because it is a relatively common species with a wide range and populations are generally stable.
 In Central Europe it has become more abundant in recent decades due to a reduction in the incidence of rabies.
-In other areas it has also fared well, with increases in numbers in Western Europe and the United Kingdom.
+In other areas it has also fared well, with increases in numbers in Western Europe including Great Britain.
 However, in some areas of intensive agriculture it has reduced in numbers due to loss of habitat and in others it is hunted as a pest.